 4. I keep an Excel spreadsheet separately for a comprehensive list of action items and decisions.
 After each meeting, I simply drop the latest action items into my spreadsheet and update them from there when they are completed.

-Let me know if you have questions, or other helpful information to share regarding what works for you.
+Let me know if you have questions.
+If you have information to share regarding what works for you.
 I’d love to know.
 Share in the comments below!

 If you like this post, you might also like these other posts about meetings: